LSU wins 1st College World Series title since 2009, beating Florida 18-4 one day after 20-run loss

 Thatcher Hurd (8-3) gave up Wyatt Langford’s two-run homer in the first and then allowed no hits or runs while retiring 18 of the next 21 batters.
 Riley Cooper took over to start the seventh and gave up Ty Evans’ CWS-record fifth homer, and Gavin Guidry finished the combined five-hitter.

-Cade Beloso said Johnson’s message to the team in the morning meeting was simple.
+Cade Beloso said coach Jay Johnson’s message to the team in the morning meeting was simple.

 “It was, ‘One game for the national championship.
 Are you in?’
 Everybody was, ‘Yeah, let’s go.’
 You can’t let baseball get to you,” Beloso said.
 “The game is brutal sometimes.
 You have to show up and play the next day.”